The secret Slack group plotting to turn your state government blue

 In addition to Sister District and Flippable—a group focused on state-level races that promises to tell Democrats "which races are most important, who's running, and how you can support them"—other groups have taken similar approaches to the ever-reddening political map.
 Resurgent Left, a political action committee led by San Francisco lawyer Kipp Mueller, promises to "use advanced analytics to find Democratic candidates with the best chances to flip their state legislatures blue anywhere in the U.S." Code Blue, created by a Los Angeles-based executive producer of the Food Network series Cake Masters, has already raised money and made phone calls for state delegate candidates in Virginia, Minnesota, and Connecticut.
 Adopt-a-State, founded by a Maryland IT professional, invites members to host "adoption parties" to raise money for red-state Democratic parties.
 (In Brooklyn, supporters are donating to the North Carolina Democrats with proceeds from a monthly Park Slope happy hour.)

 These fledgling outfits are more collaborative than competitive.
-They link to each other's websites on their homepages, share resources, and talk regularly to coordinate their activities.
+They link to each other's websites on their home pages, share resources, and talk regularly to coordinate their activities.
 "There are kind of these subtle variations between the groups," Bosworth says.
 "For now, we're all happy and moving along."
 Flippable co-founder Catherine Vaughan, who worked for Hillary Clinton's presidential campaign in Ohio, calls her like-minded colleagues "the Rebuilds" and keeps in contact with fellow organizers through a Slack group.
 "I'm in conversations with everyone—it takes up most of my day," she says.
-"Among the Rebuilds there's a really strong sense of 'we're all in this together.'
+"Among the Rebuilds there's a really strong sense of 'We're all in this together.'
 There's a lot of collaboration."

-Sister District and co. are focused on down-ballot races, both because modest resources in these contests can make a big difference and because state legislatures control decennial redistricting—one of the factors that makes the Democrats' regionalism more pronounced.
+Sister District and co. are focused on down-ballot races, both because modest resources in these contests can make a big difference and because state legislatures control decennial redistricting—one of the factors that make the Democrats' regionalism more pronounced.
 In Virginia, for instance, Republicans control 66 of 100 seats in the House of Delegates even though they have not won a statewide race since 2009.
 But there's also a project for adopting congressional districts: SwingLeft, a site launched by Ethan Todras-Whitehill, a freelance writer and GMAT tutor in Amherst, Massachusetts.

 Prior to this year, Todras-Whitehill's political experience consisted of a few phone calls on behalf of John Kerry in 2004 and a brief stint running get-out-the-vote operations for Barack Obama in 2008 in Warren County, Ohio—one of the white Midwestern communities that swung hardest to Trump in November.
 A political junkie by habit, he had expected after the election to spend more time working on his fiction.
 Instead, he found himself at a coffee shop on November 9, playing around with a CNN.com map of every House district in the country.

 Western Massachusetts is safe Democratic territory, so Todras-Whitehill searched for the closest district that wasn't.
-He settled on New York's 19th Congressional District, a Hudson Valley seat where Democrat Zephyr Teachout lost by six points to Republican John Faso.
+He settled on New York's 19th Congressional District, a Hudson Valley seat where Democrat Zephyr Teachout lost by 6 points to Republican John Faso.
 "I went on Facebook and said I'm gonna focus on 2018 in NY-19," he says.
 "And I started thinking, why did I have to do all this work?
 In this day and age, why isn't there a tool that will do this for me?"

 With two friends from Silicon Valley, he launched SwingLeft one day before Trump's inauguration and has collected more than 250,000 sign-ups.
 All you have to do is enter your zip code—then it matches you with the closest competitive district.
 Users receive regular updates on what's happening in the district and eventually get further instructions from a volunteer district leader.
 Although the founders have little political experience themselves, they have been talking to Democratic campaign professionals about how to proceed.
 (Todras-Whitehill recently finished reading Rules for Revolutionaries, the organizing handbook written by Bernie Sanders campaign veterans Becky Bond and Zack Exley.)

-Some districts, such as Virginia's 10th (currently represented by Republican Barbara Comstock) already have tens of thousands of sign-ups, and that Northern Virginia chapter already held its first in-person meet-up last month.
-But the group's goal is for every swing district to have tens of thousands of progressives who live in non-competitive districts helping out.
+Some districts, such as Virginia's 10th (currently represented by Republican Barbara Comstock), already have tens of thousands of sign-ups, and that Northern Virginia chapter already held its first in-person meet-up last month.
+But the group's goal is for every swing district to have tens of thousands of progressives who live in noncompetitive districts helping out.

 Todras-Whitehill is aware that the perception that a candidate is being propped up by money and manpower from outside the district can be a damaging one—he calls it the "Hollywood effect."
 But SwingLeft isn't matching regions arbitrarily.
 The point of finding volunteers in neighboring districts is that they'll already be starting on a shared foundation.
 Someone who lives in a safe-blue suburban Denver district still has a lot in common with someone who lives in a 50-50 district next door.
 The goal is for "people to know their swing district better than they know their own representative."